cryptokroko515/cryptokroko515/README.md

 # Personal
 Hi, I’m cryptokroko515 - Welcome to my Github.
-I’m interested in crypto and the use of scripts/bots for portfolio management.
+I’m interested in crypto and the use of scripts for easy portfolio management.
 I run these on my raspberry pi 3B+ and 4 with the latest Raspbian and updates.

 Project #1 Pihole up and running - Adblocker
 Project #2 RaspiBlitz up and running - This is a very cool project to do.